 - Iloilo International Airport, serving flights departing to the province of Iloilo.
 From the airport, ride a van to Tagbak terminal (fare is P50) where you can catch another van or bus bound for Carles or Estancia.
 Travel time is close to 4 hours.
 Daily trips start at 5AM, travel fare is P210.
 Vans stop at Bancal port in Carles while buses arrive at Balasan terminal in Estancia which requires another trip via tricycle to Bancal port for P50 for around 30 minutes and to Estancia port for P10 for about 10 minutes.

-2019 TOP ATTRACTIONS IN GIGANTES ISLANDS
+BEST TOURIST ATTRACTIONS IN GIGANTES ISLANDS

 The closest island from Gigantes Norte, Antonia Island takes a form of a sandwich and boasts a spread of white, coarse beach sand.
 The place is notable for being a snorkeling hub for its lively underwater scenery.